Quality Criteria for Mass Email

 - Send collaborative messages with other university offices to prevent redundancy.

-- Proof for grammar and spelling.
+- Proof the message before submission for grammar and spelling.